 Q. What about personal safety?

-A: Most of Thailand is regarded as safe for tourists to visit and the Thai people are, overall, peaceful and helpful.
+Most of Thailand is regarded as safe for tourists to visit and the Thai people are, overall, peaceful and helpful.

 Crimes against individuals like physical attacks are much less common in Thailand than in many developed nations but as with anywhere else it’s wise to exercise common sense when traveling around.
 Keeping clear of political events, avoiding areas where travel is not advised and making sure your belongings are safe and secure are the main steps to looking after your personal safety.